Jānis Dombrava: Political activity

 In 2005 he joined the organization "All for Latvia", which became a political party in the following year.
 He was the head of the party’s Riga Vidzeme district division and later the combined Riga division, as well as a board member.

 On 8 February 2007 J. Dombrava was one of the participants in a protest organised by "All for Latvia" against the recognition of territory of Abrene (formerly part of Latvia) as part of Russia, there was a cold of minus 18 degrees Celsius outside and they were all half-naked with Latvian cities written on them.
 On 10 March 2009 "All for Latvia" organized an act against the closure of rural schools.
 The campaign united approximately 200 schools and 20,000 people across Latvia, simultaneously lighting unity bonfires.
 J. Dombrava also ran for the Riga city elections in 2009, but the party "All for Latvia" did not get enough support to get over the threshold.

 In 2010 he ran for the Saeima elections from the National Alliance and was elected to the Saeima from Vidzeme constituency.
 J. Dombrava is the youngest member of Saeima after the restoration of Latvia's statehood (elected at the age of 22, some members have also been elected at the same age, but were few months older – Maris Vitols, Juris Sokolovskis and Janis Upenieks).

 In the 2011 snap parliamentary elections, J. Dombrava was elected to the 11th Saeima as a member of the National Alliance.
 He was re-elected in the 2014 12th Saeima elections.
 In the fall of 2018, he was elected to the 13th Saeima, becoming the first deputy in Latvian history to be elected to four parliamentary terms before the age of 30.
 He also ran in the 2019 European Parliament elections but was not elected.

-J. Dombrava has also been active in his efforts to restrict migration, standing against "refugee quotas", achieving that social benefits for refugees are restriced, and asking the Saeima to reject UN Global migration pact.
+J. Dombrava has also been active in his efforts to restrict migration, standing against "refugee quotas", achieving that social benefits for refugees are restricted, and asking the Saeima to reject UN Global migration pact.

 In June 2018, due to his political activities, he was included in Russia’s “blacklist.”

 In August 2021, amid the Belarus border crisis, J. Dombrava repeatedly called for swift action to strengthen the Latvian-Belarusian border, including supporting the idea of granting authorization to use weapons.
 Later, as it was revealed that migrants were paying up to €10,000 to reach the EU border, he stated that the crisis was part of hybrid warfare and that the border should be completely closed to illegal immigration.